 While mobile app frameworks like React Native perform the bulk of their work on the actual mobile device, Svelte Native takes a new approach by shifting that work into a compile step at build time.

 Plus, rather than relying on techniques like virtual DOM diffing, Svelte creates code that updates native view widgets when the app's stage changes.

-Xamarin is a Microsoft-owned San Francisco California-based software company founded in May 2011 which has cross-platform implementations of the Common Language Infrastructure (CLI) and Common Language Specifications (often called Microsoft .NET).
+Xamarin is a Microsoft-owned San Francisco, California-based software company founded in May 2011.
+It has cross-platform implementations of the Common Language Infrastructure (CLI) and Common Language Specifications (often called Microsoft .NET).

 With a shared C# codebase, developers can use Xamarin tools to write native Android, iOS, and Windows apps with native user interfaces and share code across multiple platforms, including Windows and MacOS.

 Xamarin is the top hybrid mobile app development framework.
 It saves you time regarding re-utilizing abilities, tools, and teams, and the most significant part is the code.
 You can influence the array of Xamarin and Android APIs as well as design an amazing experience for Glass with the Android SDK and GDK.